judychau/Mapster/README.md

 #### Marker Information
 For each marker displayed on the map, a info window is assigned to it.
-When a marker is clicked, the info window appears, displaying all the specific information about that maker location and your personal notes you may have included.
+When a marker is clicked, the info window appears, displaying all the specific information about that marker location, including their personal notes.

 ![image](./static/images/map.png)